‘The mortar hit my face’: Haysville Police investigating fireworks incident

 “At that point instead of running, I went towards the children and unfortunately the mortar hit me in my face,” said Bobbi West, Haysville.

-They say Haysville Police has been investigating the incident, and talking to residents nearby.
+They say police are investigating the incident and talking to residents nearby.
 The reason they’re talking to us?
 They say to let others know, fireworks need to be used properly.

 “That little thing that you’re lighting is so powerful, and it can do so much more damage than what it has created in our family, and our neighborhood, and I just hope everyone is safe during the fourth,” said Bobbi.